-The regulation was updated and the process was deemed a Novel Technology requiring self monitoring data and reporting based on EC 2022/1616 Article 13
+The regulation was updated and the process was deemed a Novel Technology requiring self monitoring data and reporting based on EC 2022/1616 Article 13 b.
+Description of the Novel Technology

 The controlled version will be available online and previously superseded versions archived offline.